Swedish net exports are largely made up of goods that have been produced abroad

 In Sweden, merchanting has become increasingly important as multinational corporations have moved their production abroad but retained their headquarters, research and development and other key functions and assets in Sweden.

 Staff Memos are a new form of publication from the Riksbank and a complement to other publications, such as Economic Commentaries and Riksbank Studies.
 In Staff Memos, Riksbank employees can publish longer analyses in their own names.
-The opinions expressed in Staff Memos are those of the authors and are not necessarily shared by the Riksbank.
+The opinions expressed in Staff Memos are those of the authors and are not to be seen as the Riksbank's standpoint.